 100 mushroom plugs will adequately inoculate two logs with the above dimensions.

 You’ll want to let your log “cure” for 2-4 weeks in a shaded, dry environment off of the dirt or forest floor (a garage or shed floor is ideal).
 Healthy, living trees have anti-fungal agents in their sap, so 2 weeks allows time for these compounds to dissipate.

 The longer you let your logs sit without inoculating them with your shiitake mushroom plugs, the more time you give other fungal spores to land on your logs and start to grow.

 Once you’ve got your logs curing, go ahead and order your shiitake mushroom plugs.
 Again, 100 shiitake plugs is enough to do two, 6″ diameter logs that are 3-4′ long.
 If you have more logs, order more shiitake plugs.

 If you can’t use your shiitake plugs within a week of arrival, stick them in the fridge for up to 6 months.

 3. Drill Holes In Your Shiitake Mushroom Logs

-Once your logs have cured and your shiitake mushroom plugs have rested, use a power drill with a 5/16″ drill bit attachment to drill offsetting, parallel rows of holes in each log.
-Each hole should be about 1 1/4″ deep and no more than 3-4 inches apart.
-Your rows of holes should form a diamond pattern.
+Once your logs have cured and your shiitake mushroom plugs have arrived, use a power drill with a 5/16″ drill bit attachment to drill offsetting, parallel rows of holes in each log.
+This should look like a diamond pattern.

 4. Insert Your Shiitake Mushroom Plugs Into Logs